-- In arriving at its proposed CIL rates, it is essential that the Council strikes a balance between the desirability of funding new infrastructure through CIL and the need to ensure that new development remains viable and deliverable. - 3.9 For example, it would be ineffective if the Council set a residential CIL rate of £1,000 per m and in doing so, rendered most new housing schemes unviable due to the high costs incurred by the developer.
-This would obviously have a direct and harmful impact on the delivery of new housing in the District. - 3.10 In meeting regulatory requirements, Charging authorities must should therefore be able to show and explain how their proposed CIL rate (or rates) will contribute towards the implementation of their relevant plan and support development across their area. - 3.11 To provide the necessary evidence the Council has.commissioned.consultants-AspinallVerdi to prepare an updated of their original-economic viability assessment (EVA).
-This has been updated several times most recently in December 2016. published alongside-the-preliminary-draft-charging-schedule.
-The updated EVA takes account of the CIL examiners preliminary-findings (December 2015) consultation responses received to date, national policy including starter homes as well as more recent data (e.g. updated sales values and build cost assumptions).
+- 3.8 In arriving at its proposed CIL rates, it is essential that the Council strikes a balance between the desirability of funding new infrastructure through CIL and the need to ensure that new development remains viable and deliverable. - 3.9 For example, it would be ineffective if the Council set a residential CIL rate of £1,000 per m2 and in doing so, rendered most new housing schemes unviable due to the high costs incurred by the developer.
+This would obviously have a direct and harmful impact on the delivery of new housing in the District. - 3.10 In meeting regulatory requirements, charging authorities should therefore be able to show and explain how their proposed CIL rate (or rates) will contribute towards the implementation of their relevant plan and support development across their area. - 3.11 To provide the necessary evidence the Council has commissioned consultants AspinallVerdi to prepare an economic viability assessment (EVA).
+This has been updated several times most recently in December 2016.
+The updated EVA takes account of the CIL examiners preliminary findings (December 2015) consultation responses received to date, national policy including starter homes as well as more recent data (e.g. updated sales values and build cost assumptions). - 3.12 Their findings are reflected in the revised draft charging schedule set out in Section 4 below: